Lectem/BadAccessGuards/README.md

 - Some kind of recursion happened.

 And since we do not need a 100% error detection, these state changes do not need to be atomic.
 We just want to force the reads and writes of the state.
-**Remember:** the invariants can not break on a single thread except in the case of a recursion!
+**Remember:** the invariants cannot break on a single thread except in the case of a recursion!

 > **Note:** We do not care about potential reorders of the operations by the compiler.
 It must honor the invariants from a single-thread point of view.
 > The re-orders also cannot cause issues (except lowering the detection rate) in a multithread context.
 If it did, it would mean your synchronization is bad, which you want to detect anyway.